Nketiah hails Arsenal’s ‘mature performance’ against Portsmouth | Goal.com

 Mature performance from the team to book a place in the Quarter-finals.
 Happy to get another goal for @Arsenal .
 God is good! 📞⚽🙏🏾 pic.twitter.com/q6KddpN3fc— Eddie Nketiah (@EddieNketiah9) March 2, 2020

-Having qualified for the competition’s quarter-final, Arsenal will welcome West Ham United to the Emirates Stadium on Saturday.
+Having qualified for the competition’s quarter-finals, Arsenal will welcome West Ham United to the Emirates Stadium on Saturday.

-There, they would hope secure maximum points in their quest to end Premier League well after a stuttering start to the season.
+There, they would hope secure maximum points in their quest to end the Premier League campaign well after a stuttering start to the season.